 Automatic Tank Gauges

-Most storage tanks are installed with automatic tank gauges (ATGs), which are used to detect water the tank.
+Most storage tanks are installed with automatic tank gauges (ATGs), which are used to detect water in the tank.
 Monitor these gauges and look for readings that suggest the presence of water in the tank.
-It’s important to note that the sensors need to maintained properly so they can function properly.
+It’s important to note that the sensors need to be maintained properly so they can function properly.
 Lack of maintenance can cause an ATG not to deliver the correct readings.

 There are a number of manual tank gauging methods that can also be used.
 Many guidelines suggest these methods be used in conjunction with automatic gauges, and that the two readings be compared.
 Any discrepancy between the readings could suggest the presence of water in the tank.
-A common manual gauging method involves the use of alcohol compatible water paste on the gauge stick.
+A common manual gauging method involves the use of alcohol-compatible water paste on the gauge stick.

 Pulling product samples from the tank is a good way to get a visual of the contents of the tank.
 A fuels sample that looks hazy or waxy most likely has water in it.
 Further analysis of the sample can be conducted by using a field detection kit, which you can get from your petroleum equipment supplier.
 Here are a few guidelines from the STI that will ensure you get the best possible sample from the storage tank.